IBM/security-verify-reactjs-tutorial/README.md

 ---

 [React](https://reactjs.org/) is a JavaScript library for building user interfaces and is used to build single-page applications.
 [SSO(Single Sign-on)](https://en.wikipedia.org/wiki/Single_sign-on) is an authentication scheme that allows the user to log in once and access services without re-entering passwords.
 [IBM Security Verify](https://www.ibm.com/products/verify-for-workforce-iam) provides identity-as-a-service for every user, including Single sign-on(SSO), risk-based Multi factor authentication(MFA) and adaptive access, user lifecycle management, and identity analytics.
 In this tutorial, you will learn how to add SSO feature in your React application using the IBM Security Verify.
-OpenID Connect (OIDC) single sign-on protocol.

 Security Verify includes `SAML` and `OIDC` cloud based federated single sign-on with connectors.
 [OpenID Connect v1.0 (OIDC)](https://openid.net/connect/) is a modern standard for web single sign-on.
 It adds an identity layer to the `OAuth 2.0` standard.
 These standards are popular because they have simple client-side implementations, making it easy for you to get connected.
 The standards support different grant types for different use cases.
 For web applications, the `Authorization code` grant type is the most commonly used and most widely supported.
 We will use the `Authorization code` grant type for this tutorial.